BDC Hamburger Icon

 What are the downsides of gap insurance?

-While gap insurance is an excellent choice for many companies, it isn’t ideal for everyone.
+While gap insurance is an excellent choice for many companies, it isn’t ideal for every business and every team.
 Gap insurance coverage also varies widely; be sure to read the fine print so you understand what’s covered.

 Some of the downsides of gap insurance include the following: